Make the World a Better Place

 At Doane, you can pursue a Bachelor of Science degree in Environmental Science and select any of five emphasis areas.
 Emphasis areas provide focal points for studies and include Political Science and Policy, Biology, Computational Thinking, Chemistry, and Science Teaching.

 Senior Capstone Project

 All Environmental Science majors complete a senior capstone project, selecting from three options:

-1. Practice-Based Learning (PBL) - Provides internship and research opportunities to gain experience, a professional contact, and a potential future employer.
-Students work with the College to Career Center and Environmental and Earth Sciences faculty to arrange the internship.
+- Practice-Based Learning (PBL) - Provides internship and research opportunities to gain experience, a professional contact, and a potential future employer.
+Students work with the new College to Career Center and Environmental and Earth Sciences faculty to arrange the internship.

-3. Student Teaching - Those completing the Science Teaching Emphasis apply student teaching as their capstone.
-Students begin this emphasis during the first semester at Doane and satisfy Secondary Education requirements.
+- Student Teaching - Those completing the Science Teaching emphasis apply student teaching as their capstone.
+Students begin this emphasis during their first semester at Doane and satisfy Secondary Education requirements.

 Students present their results at MindExpo, Doane’s own celebration of students' creative efforts.
 They may also participate in paid summer research projects.

 Virtually all Environmental Science graduates have gained employment in an environmental field or graduate school admission.
 The major combines courses of study with practical education in preparation for environmental careers and graduate study.